timoadam/timoadam.github.io/_pages/about.md

   - /about.html
 ---

 I am a statistician primarily working in the areas of...
-Currently, I work as a postdoctoral researcher at the <span style="color: #1f96be;"><a href="https://www.st-andrews.ac.uk/">University of St Andrews</a></span>, School of Mathematics and Statistics, where I am based at the <span style="color: #1f96be;"> Centre for Research into Ecological and Environmental Modelling (CREEM)</span>.
+Currently, I work as a postdoctoral researcher at the <span style="color: #1f96be;"><a href="https://www.st-andrews.ac.uk/" target="_blank">University of St Andrews</a></span>, School of Mathematics and Statistics, where I am based at the <span style="color: #1f96be;"> Centre for Research into Ecological and Environmental Modelling (CREEM)</span>.

 Research Interests
 ======